-When asked the total hours a week of viewing pornography, majority of the participants (52%) responded with 1-2 hours a week, and 26% said they view less than 1 hour a week (see Figure 2).
+When asked the total hours a week of viewing pornography, the majority of participants (52%) responded with 1-2 hours a week, whilst 26% reported they view less than 1 hour a week (see Figure 2).
 The International Andrology organisation in London published the results of their survey (2017) and found that 24.1% of participants responded as watching porn once a week.
-However, their total number of participants were more than those who took this questionnaire.
-Therefore, considering our sample size, this trend in the frequency of pornographic consumption is similar to the wider demographic.
+However, their total number of participants were greater than those who completed this questionnaire.
+Therefore, considering our sample size, and the nature of the additional study mentioned, we deduce this trend in the frequency of pornographic consumption is similar to the wider demographic.

-Figure 2: How many hours a week do you view pornography?
+Figure 2: How many hours per week do you view pornography?

-When asked to select all the options that invites watching pornography, the majority (35%) of respondents chose social media, followed by advertisements (30%) and pop-ups (27%).
+When asked to select all the options of how pornography is consumed, the majority (35%) of respondents chose social media, followed by advertisements (30%) and pop-ups (27%).
 This was in comparison to games (3%) and peers (5%), which respondents indicated did not influence them to consume pornography.
 Unpredictably, this highlights the fact that individuals do not actively seek out sources of pornography, but rather find it showcased more explicitly in the form of social media posts, adverts and pop-ups.

-Figure 3: When I am not watching pornography, I easily find myself drawn to it via
+Figure 3: When I am not watching pornography, I easily find myself drawn to it via:

-2.2 Characteristics of Pornographic Consumption
+Characteristics of Pornographic Consumption

-The reasons that participants had for consuming pornography were several, but the majority (26%) said it was for reasons of pleasure or satisfaction, while other respondents explained that it helped them overcome sexual urges and prevent committing adultery/Zina (17%), or enabled them to feel empowered and release stress (17%).
+The reasons that participants had for consuming pornography were several, but the majority (26%) stated it was for reasons of pleasure or satisfaction, while other respondents explained that it helped them overcome sexual urges and prevent committing Zina (sexual relations outside wedlock) (17%), or enabled them to feel empowered and release stress (17%).
 One respondent said it was in response to being "...lonely.
 Sad.
 I was sexually abused."

-Figure 4 summarises this information:
+Figure 4 summarises this information.
 When presented with a series of statements from the first-person perspective about pornographic consumption, the responses were varied and diverse (compiled in Figures 5 & 6).
-The most striking points to note are: